 Hybrid cars are powered by both an electric motor and an internal combustion engine.

 However, some of them can’t be plugged into a charging station to charge the battery.
-On the contrary, the battery is usually charged only by the combustion engine and via regenerative braking (unless you are considering a plug-in hybrid car).
+On the contrary, the battery is usually charged only by the combustion engine and via regenerative braking (unless you are considering a plug-in hybrid SUV or car).

 There are several pros and cons of hybrid cars, let’s have a look at them more in detail!